jasonbot/weblog/content/weblog/llms.md

 # How LLMs are Monetized (Theft and Planned Enshittification)

 LLMs as a business plan don't seem very viable long-term unless they engage in some major enshittification.
-Enjoy ChatGPT and Claude at afforable rates without embedded advertisements now, because as soon as they're a part of your workflow they're going to bet _real bad, real fast_.
+Enjoy ChatGPT and Claude at affordable rates without embedded advertisements now, because as soon as they're a part of your workflow they're going to bet _real bad, real fast_.

 1. They are an incredibly expensive product to make (millions of dollars to train one)
 2. Sold for well below the cost to recoup the cost of their production (OpenAI and Anthropic are running comically massive losses)
-3. Replaced with newer models at a dizzying pace, with no real way of comparing them apples-to-apples (see the disjoint and inconsistent "benchmarks," which themsleves are gamed by vendors and can't be trusted)
+3. Replaced with newer models at a dizzying pace, with no real way of comparing them apples-to-apples (see the disjoint and inconsistent "benchmarks," which themselves are gamed by vendors and can't be trusted)
 4. While themselves becoming commodity products within days of their release (each model immediately is replaced with a new one)

 # LLMs In Usage Are Just A Reminder Of What We Once Had